wendyverdonk93/docs/content/faq/refunds/refund-period-for-payment-methods.md

 | [Trustly](/payment-methods/banks/trustly/) | 365 days |
 | [Visa](/payment-methods/credit-and-debit-cards/visa/) | 180 days |

-If you have any questions or encounter problems when issuing refunds from your MultiSafepay Control, please contact the Integration Team at <integration@multisafepay.com>
+For questions or help initiating refunds in your MultiSafepay Control, email the Integration Team at <integration@multisafepay.com>